 A well-optimized email must be clean and simple to look great on smartphones.

 Integrate marketing efforts with social media, as people use networks to discover products and read customers’ reviews.
 Emails that are integrated with Instagram get more response than the other social sites.
 Adding videos within the email increases awareness and sales.
-Stories have great impact on audience’s perception.
+Stories have a great impact on audience’s perception.
 In fact, brand storytelling holds customers attention and influences consumer behavior.

 With that said, your “go-to” strategies may be completely different from another marketer who has an entirely different list of subscribers.
 Top-performing emails tend to be value-based emails that include a screenshot of a video and link to a landing page with a video offering tips to help them succeed.